 Half a boiled egg is perfect as an amuse-bouche or hors d’oeuvre.
 Its easy to prepare and can be cooked ahead of time.
 To avoid the powdery taste of fully cooked yolk, many recipes simply scoop the yolk out and mix it with something creamy like mayonnaise but I prefer the more natural solution, which is to have the yolk still runny after the white has cooked.
-In Japan, where the practice of eating molten egg yolk developed, this dish is called Ajitsuke Tamago or just plain Ajitama for short.
+In Japan, where the practice of eating Ramen with molten yolk eggs was developed, this type of egg is called Ajitsuke Tamago or just plain Ajitama for short.

 - Chinese Cooking Wine

 - a Drawing Pin

 - Garlic (3 cloves)